Open-Data-Product-Initiative/dev/source/includes/_strategy.md

 # Data Product Strategy

-The `productStrategy` object captures the business intent behind a data product, enabling alignment between product specifications and organizational goals.
-It defines the objectives, success metrics (`KPIs`), and strategic alignment relevant to the product.
-This metadata can be used to trace value creation, measure performance, and communicate the product’s purpose to internal stakeholders, external consumers, and AI agents.
+The `productStrategy` object captures the business intent behind a data product and **links it to a single higher‑level business KPI** it contributes to.
+It defines the objectives, the primary KPI at the business level, and the **product‑level KPIs** that indicate contribution.
+This makes value traceable, performance measurable, and governance lightweight.

-By embedding business logic directly into the product specification, `productStrategy` helps ensure that data products are not only technically sound but also strategically impactful.
+By embedding business logic directly into the product specification, `productStrategy` ensures data products are not only technically sound but also strategically impactful.

-## Optional attributes and elements
-> Example of product strategy and KPIs usage:
+## Example

 ```yml
 schema: https://opendataproducts.org/dev/schema/odps.yaml